jessehutton/cfin-ta/README.md

 - negative account balance warnings (css cues)
 - responsive design

-These are just to name a few things off the top of my head but
+These are just to name a few things off the top of my head but in the interest of time and readability of the source, these items seemed less important